-For example, Litmus has put together a guide to email optimization and troubleshooting that helps their users to succeed when using the new tool.
+Litmus offers a guide for email optimization and troubleshooting that helps users succeed when using their new tool.

-Tip: Pair your retargeting Facebook campaigns with an email onboarding program to deliver the guides to people when they most need it.
-That’s if you care about retention 🙂
+Tip: Pair your retargeting Facebook campaigns with an email onboarding program to deliver the guides to people when they need it most.
+If you care about retention, that is 🙂

-Depending on the type of your business (SaaS, eCommerce, agency, etc.), the way you track website conversions can be quite different.
+Depending on your business (SaaS, eCommerce, agency, etc.), the way you track website conversions can vary drastically.

-The easiest way to set up a Custom Audience of converters is by using a thank you page.
+As we mentioned above, the easiest way to set up a Custom Audience of converters is with a thank you page.

 You can also set up custom conversions to track exact events that people take on your website.

-We won’t get into the specific in this guide as it’s quite an advanced tactic relevant to particular use cases.
-You can find Facebook’s guide to custom conversions here.
+We won’t get into event tracking specifics in this guide, as that is an advanced tactic for particular use cases.
+(You can find Facebook’s guide to custom conversions here.)

 After you go to the Audiences page in the Facebook Ads Manager, you’ll see the new Custom Audience in the list alongside others.

-Often, you’ll see the blurb “Audience too small”.
-Wait for a couple of hours for Facebook to collect the data and check again.
+Also, if you see an “Audience too small” notification, give Facebook a couple of hours to collect more data and check again.

-There are very few brands left on Earth who wouldn’t use email marketing to some extent.
-After all, you need to get important messages over to your customers somehow.
+There are very few brands left on Earth who don’t use email marketing to some extent.
+After all, you need to get important messages to your customers somehow.

-You’ve got two types of newsletter subscribers: active readers engaging with your emails and inactive users that haven’t opened a single email for several months.
+Newsletter subscribers break down into two groups: active readers engaging with your emails and inactive users that haven’t opened your emails in months.

-If you’ve got lots of inactive subscribers, here’s good news:
+If you’ve got lots of inactive subscribers, here’s some good news:

-MailChimp’s analysis of 60 million e-commerce purchases and 40 million email addresses from retailers showed that 1 inactive subscriber is worth 32% of an active subscriber.
+MailChimp’s analysis of 60 million e-commerce purchases and 40 million email addresses from retailers showed that one inactive subscriber is still worth 32% of an active subscriber.

-Even if your inactive email subscribers don’t engage with your brand on such a high scale as active fans, they’re still 26% more likely to make a follow-up purchase than non-subscribers.
+Further, inactive email subscribers who don’t engage with your brand as much as active fans are still 26% more likely to make a follow-up purchase than non-subscribers.

-There’s always a reason why active readers turn into passive ones.
-Maybe they’re not interested in your newsletters anymore.
+Active readers always lose interest for a reason.
+Maybe they don’t perceive value in your newsletters anymore.
 Maybe you send too often.
 Or maybe they just don’t have time to read.

 By using Facebook Custom Audiences, you can set up retargeting campaigns to renew valuable customer relationships with various newsletter subscriber segments.

-Resist the temptation to bombard all your newsletter subscribers with a request to buy something.
-Instead, share valuable advice that will bring them back to you through consistent nudging.
+Resist the temptation to bombard all of your newsletter subscribers with a request to buy something.
+Instead, create an ad that will share valuable advice and bring them back through consistent nudges.

 If you use an email marketing tool, look for patterns in email opens.